wavemotion-dave/StellaDS/README.md

   * Fix for Flash Gordon to eliminate graphical glitches.
   * Fix for Elf Adventure prototype so it runs.
   * Fix for Star Gunner so it doesn't glitch.
-  * Fix for Worlords graphical glitches.
+  * Fix for Warlords graphical glitches.
   * Fix for Worm War I graphical glitches.
+  * Fix for A-Star not starting.
+  * Fix for Hugo Hunt graphical glitches.
   * Improved random() generator for more robust RAM clear / handling on startup and added config to either randomize RAM or clear it at start.
-  * Added new option to use the 'Compatible' BUS driver which will properly reflect the last bits on the bus in TIA reads (a few games rely on this - but it does slow down emulation slightly).
+  * Added new option to use the 'Compatible' BUS driver which will handles things like invalid reads and drives unused TIA bits (a few games rely on this - but it does slow down emulation slightly).

 V6.5 : 21-Dec-2022 by Dave Bernazzani (wavemotion)
   * Polished release - a few more tweaks, a few more optmizations and everything is running as fast science allows on the DS/DSi.